 Successful represented the applicant in the Court of Protection, where orders were made for his appointment as deputy for personal welfare and property.

-Jennifer retains a niche practice in commercial and property matters.
-She has appeared before the First Tier Tribunal (Property Chamber) and Lands Tribunal.
-She has successfully represented clients in contractual matters, and in relation to building/construction, service charge and boundary disputes.
-Her clients range from individuals and small/medium sized businesses, to companies on the FTSE 100 and multinationals.
+Jennifer retains a niche practice in commercial matters, as an adjunct to her family finance practice.
+She gained considerable experience of commercial arbitration during her pupillage, and has successfully represented clients in contractual and building/construction disputes.
+Her clients ranged from individuals and small/medium sized businesses, to companies on the FTSE 100 and multinationals.

 Successfully obtained Judgment of over £100K plus costs in the Commercial Court (High Court, QBD) in respect of a breach of contract claim involving the purchase of shares in another country.